 There is no inheritance tax in Portugal on property.
 However, there is a stamp duty payable at a flat rate of 10% although spouses, descendants, and ascendants are exempt.
 There are also some administration fees associated with the inheritance process.

-Under Portuguese inheritance law, a portion of the estate must be distributed to legitimate heirs including spouse, biological and adopted descendants, and ascendants of the deceased.
-This can only be negated by the will of the deceased.
-Expats who retire to Portugal can read more in our guide to Portuguese inheritance law, taxes, and wills in Portugal.
+Under Portuguese inheritance law, a portion of the estate must be distributed to legitimate heirs.
+These include the spouse, biological and adopted descendants, and ascendants of the deceased.
+This is only negated by the will.
+Expats who retire to Portugal can read more in our guide to Portuguese inheritance law.

 Retirement in Portugal guide

 The Algarve region has proved popular with English-speaking expats in particular.
-Made up of 16 municipalities on the Portuguese southern coast, it includes beautiful beaches and clifftops and was recently rated as the ‘most affordable option in Europe for retirees’ by Forbes.
-Other popular retirement communities in Portugal can be found in Cascais, Guimaraes, Lisbon, and Madeira, among others.
+Made up of 16 municipalities on the Portuguese southern coast, it includes beautiful beaches and clifftops and is the most affordable option in Europe for retirees according to Forbes.
+Other popular retirement communities in Portugal are available in Cascais, Guimaraes, Lisbon, and Madeira, among others.

 Portugal scores well for its reasonable property price to income ratio, with the cost of living in Portugal around 31% lower and rent around 48% lower than in the UK.
 Those planning to buy property can also take advantage of relatively low real estate prices compared to other European countries.
 Read more about the housing market in our guide to buying property in Portugal.

-To get a better idea of Portuguese culture, you can brush up on interesting facts about Portugal, learn about Portuguese cultural and social etiquette or experience the top festivals in Portugal.
+To get a better idea of Portuguese culture, you can brush up on interesting facts about Portugal, learn about Portuguese etiquette or experience some festivals in Portugal.
 Residents can also enjoy a range of relaxing activities including golf, fishing, and boating, as well as tasty Portuguese food.
-Many activities are offered at concessional rates for those over 65.
+Many activities are available at concessional rates for those over 65.